encryption : Java Glossary

 • DES (Data Encryption Standard).
 This is fast, but can be easily cracked by all US government agencies.

 • RSA (Rivest, Shamir and Adelman).
 40-bit can be fairly easily cracked.
 1024-bit or higher would require secret special-purpose hardware that presumably the CIA has.
-The Transporter supports up to 4096-bit enryption, but is suitable only for short messages because it is so slow at decrypting.
+The Transporter supports up to 4096-bit encryption, but is suitable only for short messages because it is so slow at decrypting.

 • One time pad.
 This is in theory uncrackable, but has the problem of needing to distribute one-use-only keys just as large as the messages ahead of time.
 I have written a Pascal implementation.
-If you are working at this level of security, you must write your own program to be sure it contains no trojans.See the One time pad uncrackable encryption student project.
+If you are working at this level of security, you must write your own program to be sure it contains no Trojans.
+See the One time pad uncrackable encryption student project.

 • JCE (Java Cryptography Extension) supports a number of different algorithms from 40 to 2048 bits.
-The more bits, the more secure, but the more CPU (Central Processing Unit) time needed to encryt and decrypt.
+The more bits, the more secure, but the more CPU (Central Processing Unit) time needed to encrypt and decrypt.
 You use the generic javax.crypto.Cipher class both to encrypt and decrypt the message.
 You use the javax.crypto.KeyGenerator class to generate random numbers to use as keys.

-• AES (Advanced Encryption Standard) : Advanced Encryption Standard as specified by NIST (National Institute of Standards and Technology) in a draft FIPS (Federal Information Processing Standard).
-Based on the Rijndael algorithm by Joan Daemen and Vincent Rijmen, AES is a 128-bit block cipher supporting keys of 128, 192, and 256 bits.
+• AES (Advanced Encryption Standard) : Advanced Encryption Standard as specified by NIST (National Institute of Standards and Technology) in a draft FIPS (Federal Information Processing Standard) .
+Based on the Rijndael algorithm by Joan Daemen and Vincent Rijmen, AES is a 128-bit block cipher supporting keys of 128, 192 and 256 bits.

 • Blowfish: 56 bits.
 The block cipher designed by Bruce Schneier.